-- Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+• If you have any further questions, ask your doctor or your pharmacist. • This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. • If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.

-What is in this leaflet

-What is in this leaflet
+What is in this leaflet?

-- 9.1.
-What IVANODE OD and what they are used for - 9.2.
-What you need to know before you take IVANODE OD - 9.4.
-Possible side effects - 9.5.
-How to store IVANODE OD Tablets - 9.6.
-Contents of the pack and other information

-9.1 What is IVANODE OD and what it is used for

-IVANODE OD is a heart medicine used to treat:

-- Symptomatic stable angina pectoris (which causes chest pain) in adult patients whose heart rate is over or equal to 70 beats per minute.
-It is used in adult patients who do not tolerate or cannot take heart medicines called beta-blockers.
-It is also used in combination with beta-blockers in adult patients whose condition is not fully controlled with a beta-blocker. - Chronic heart failure in adult patients whose heart rate is over or equal to 75 beats per minute.
-It is used in combination with standard therapy, including beta-blocker therapy or when beta-blockers are contraindicated or not tolerated.

-About stable angina pectoris (usually referred to as "angina"):

-Stable angina is a heart disease which happens when the heart does not receive enough oxygen.
+9.1.
+What IVAZINE Tablets are and what they are used for 9.2.
+What you need to know before you take IVAZINE Tablets 9.3.How to take IVAZINE Tablets 9.4.Possible side effects 9.5.
+How to store IVAZINE Tablets 9.6.Contents of the pack and other information 9.1 What IVAZINE Tablets are and what they are used for IVAZINE Tablets contain the active substance Ivabradine.
+IVAZINE Tablets is a heart medicine used to treat: For the treatment of chronic stable angina pectoris in patients with normal sinus rhythm who have a contraindication or intolerance for Beta-blockers.
+For Symptomatic Treatment of chronic stable angina pectoris in coronary artery disease patients with normal sinus rhythm, indicated in combination with beta blockers in patients inadequately controlled with an optimal beta-blocker dose and whose heart rate is >60bpm.
+For treatment of chronic heart failure in chronic heart failure NYHA II to IV class with systolic dysfunction, in patients in sinus rhythm and whose heart rate is > 75 bpm, in combination with standard therapy including beta-blocker therapy or when beta-blocker therapy is contraindicated or not tolerated.
+About stable angina pectoris (usually referred to as "angina") Stable angina is a heart disease which happens when the heart does not receive enough oxygen.
 It usually appears between 40 and 50 years of age.
 The most common symptom of angina is chest pain or discomfort.
 Angina is more likely to happen when the heart beats faster in situations such as exercise, emotion, exposure to the cold or after eating.
 This increase in heart rate can cause the chest pain in people who suffer from angina.

-About chronic heart failure:

-Chronic heart failure is a heart disease which happens when your heart cannot pump enough blood to the rest of your body.
+About chronic heart failure Chronic heart failure is a heart disease which happens when your heart cannot pump enough blood to the rest of your body.
 The most common symptoms of heart failure are breathlessness, fatigue, tiredness and ankle swelling.

-How does IVANODE OD work?
+How does Ivabradine Tablets Work?

-IVANODE OD mainly works by reducing the heart rate by a few beats per minute.
-This lowers the heart's need for oxygen especially in the situations when an angina attack is more likely to happen.
-In this way IVANODE OD Accord helps to control and reduce the number of angina attacks.

-Furthermore as elevated heart rate adversely affects the heart functioning and vital prognosis in patients with chronic heart failure, the specific heart rate lowering action of vanode OD helps to improve the heart functioning and vital prognosis in these patients.

-9.2 What you need to know before you take IVANODE OD

-Do not take IVANODE OD